onechronos/engineering_guide/src/sdp/research.md

 # Software Engineering ≠ Research

 Much of what we do at OneChronos is scientific research - not engineering.
 The distinction is that engineering is the practice of turning specifications into product under a well defined process.
-Research is an exercise in turning ideas that might or might be possible into engineering tools.
+Research is an exercise in turning ideas that might or might not be possible into engineering tools.
 Much of what's written on the software development process - planning and estimation in particular - does not apply to research.

 Because research inherently focuses on the unknown, estimating the absolute time/cost difficulty of getting to a result doesn't make sense.
 What does make sense is a relative statement of opportunity cost.
 By researching __A__, you will not have the time or money to research __B__.
 A commitment to __C__ for two months will delay an engineering project __D__ by two months; given that the expected value of __D__ is __X__, is __C__ worth it?